 COVID Origin and the Lab Leak Theory

 Jon Stewart was just on late night with Stephen Colbert, and his take on the lab-leak theory of COVID surprised the audience.
-How COVID originated is important, because the answer has the potential to aid in the prevention or mitigation of future pandemics.
+How COVID originated is important because the answer can aid in the prevention or mitigation of future pandemics.
 But there was something that Jon Stewart said that I think is over-the-top.

 Lab Leak Theory

 The Lab leak theory

 Was an employee at the Wuhan virology lab accidentally infected and then spread the virus, especially if the initial contacts were asymptomatic?
 The largest collection of bat samples, especially ones containing bat coronaviruses, are in the Wuhan Institute of Virology (WIV).